-Professor and Associate Dean for Faculty Affairs and Engagement
+Interim Dean, Associate Dean for Faculty Affairs and Engagement, and Professor

 PhD, Massachusetts Institute of Technology

 - Embedded systems

 Lynne E. Parker is the Interim Dean (since May 7, 2018) and Associate Dean for Faculty Affairs and Engagement in the Tickle College of Engineering (since January 2017), and Professor in the Min H. Kao Department of Electrical Engineering and Computer Science.
 She received her PhD in Computer Science from the Massachusetts Institute of Technology.
 Prior to becoming Associate Dean, she served for two years as the Division Director for Information and Intelligent Systems in the Computer and Information Science and Engineering Directorate at the National Science Foundation, where she co-chaired a White House-commissioned task force that created the National Artificial Intelligence Research and Development Strategic Plan.
 She has been on the UT faculty since 2002, and served as Associate Head of the EECS Department from 2010-2014.
 Prior to joining the UT faculty, she worked for several years as a Distinguished Research and Development Staff Member at Oak Ridge National Laboratory.